videojs/mux.js/README.md

 distribution to include separately, run `npm run build`.
 See the package.json for other handy scripts if you're thinking about contributing.

+## Collaborator
+If you are a collaborator, we have a guide on how to [release](https://github.com/videojs/mux.js/blob/master/COLLABORATOR_GUIDE.md#releasing) the project.